-- Genesys Technical Support website at http://genesyslab.com/support. - Genesys Documentation Library DVD, which you can order by e-mail from Genesys Order Management at orderman@genesyslab.com.
+- Genesys Documentation website at http://docs.genesys.com - Genesys Documentation Library DVD, which you can order by e-mail from Genesys Order Management at orderman@genesys.com.

 Document Conventions

 This document uses certain stylistic and typographical conventions-introduced here-that serve as shorthands for particular kinds of information.